LillestKittyK/PokeDataVis/README.md

 ## Data story using the provided dataset

-In this story/website, we will be having
+In this story/website, you will find:

-- **The Story**: The Evolution of Pokemon
+- **The Story**: The Evolution of Pokémon
-- **Statistics**: The Distribution of Pokemon by Type
+- **Statistics**: The Distribution of Pokémon by Type
 - **Pokedex**: The Main page.
 A guide to Pokémon stats.
-Contains all the stats of each Pokemon.
+Contains all the stats of each Pokémon.

 ## Description
-  Explaining each pach in detail...
+  Explaining each part in detail:

  ### The Story.
-This page contains all the information/stories about the evolution of Pokemons.
+This page contains our story about the evolution of Pokémon.

-Table of content of this page
+Table of contents of this page

 - The Birth of Pokémon
 - The Growth of Pokémon